 UCSF’s James Kahn highlights how important it is to have nurses in the development of EHRs: “For us, the RNs, NPs and nurse scientists are an integral part of the clinic.
 We worked with nurses and certifying bodies to make sure we had all the different elements, populated with drop-down lists, and the note has made a real difference in nurse’s workflow and billing.”

 By involving nurses in the development of EHRs, it allows for a client suited to their needs, therefore boosting their workflow.
 Hospital procedures that are optimized for ease-of-use create and patient records that are easy to access alleviates some of the stress nurses have to deal with.
 By improving the workflow of an EHR’s biggest users, it boosts a hospital’s productivity.

 Striking a Balance between Electronic Input and Patient Interaction

 As an EHR company, we understand how important it is to have a comprehensive EHR that works with nurses.
 We also believe that it is important that EHRs do not stand in the way of meaningful patient interaction.
 EHRs are a valuable tool, but so is the ability to converse with a patient about his or her ailments.

 Nurses are an integral part of every health care provider.
-As we as industry move towards adopting EHRs into our healthcare systems, we must be conscious of our biggest users: nurses.
-We must allow nurses to help develop EHRs that work for them, and provide them with the accurate tools to learn how to use EHRs.
-National Nurses Week to us is about celebrating the vital role of nurses in the industry, and raising awareness of the challenges they face.
+As we as an industry move towards adopting EHRs into our healthcare systems, we must be conscious of our biggest users: nurses.
+We must allow nurses to help develop EHRs that work for them and provide them with the accurate tools to learn how to use EHRs.
+National Nurses Week to us is about celebrating the vital role of nurses in the industry and raising awareness of the challenges they face.